control8r/midimonster-knowledge-base/source/dev/Building.rst

 ========================

 This document is intended to serve as point of reference for anyone interested in building the provided source code of the MIDIMonster.
 It is not yet finished.
+It essentially is a long-form version of the build instructions contained in `the repository's README file <>`_.
+In case of conflicting information, the repository README is the canonical source.

 The MIDIMonster build system is very much targeted towards command-line, unix-oid systems, stemming from the developers preference for working with Linux systems.
 This has the additional